craftcms/commerce-stripe/README.md

 For subscriptions with automatic payments, Stripe creates an invoice 1-2 hours before attempting to charge it.
 By setting this to true in your `commerce-stripe.php` config file, you can force Stripe to charge this invoice immediately.

 This setting affect all Stripe gateways on your Commerce installation.

+## Subscriptions

+### Creating a subscription plan

+1. To create a subscription plan, it must first be [created on Stripe](https://dashboard.stripe.com/test/subscriptions/products).
+2. Go to Commerce → Settings → Subscription plans and create a new subscription plan.

+### Options when subscribing

+#### The `trialDays` parameter

+When subscribing, you can pass a `trialDays` parameter.
+The first full billing cycle will start once the number of trial days lapse.
+Default value is `0`.

+### Options when cancelling a subscription.

+#### The `cancelImmediately` parameter

+If this parameter is set to `true`, the subscription is canceled immediately.
+Otherwise, it is marked to cancel at the end of the current billing cycle.
+Defaults to `false`.

+### Options when switching between different subscription plans

+#### The `prorate` parameter

+If this parameter is set to true, the subscription switch will be [prorated](https://stripe.com/docs/subscriptions/upgrading-downgrading#understanding-proration).
+Defaults to `false`.

+### The `billImmediately` parameter

+If this parameter is set to true, the subscription switch is billed immediately.
+Otherwise, the cost (or credit, if `prorate` is set to true and switching to a cheaper plan) is applied to the next invoice.

+Please note, that the subscription switch will be billed immediately regardless of this parameter if the billing periods differ.